Allen Child Protection Center

 Child Protection Center

 The Allen Child Protection Center (ACPC) provides assistance for children or dependent adults who may be victims of abuse, or have witnessed a violent crime.
-The ACPC uses a multi-disciplinary team approach and works closely with the Department of Human Services and law enforcement.
-The center provides forensic interviews, medical examinations, family advocacy services, and mental health counseling.
+The ACPC uses a multi-disciplinary team approach and works closely with the Iowa Health & Human Services (HHS) and law enforcement.
+The center provides forensic interviews, medical evaluations, family advocacy services, mental health counseling, and evaluations/assessments for children who have been exposed prenatally or environmentally to dangerous substances.

 Referrals